By Molly Norton

 Many 501(c)(3)s launch lobbying arms, often called “action funds,” in an attempt to amplify their voice in the political arena.
 These entities represent the political wishes of a given non-profit cause.

 Reputable charity-listing websites such as Guidestar can help you determine which organizations are tax-deductible non-profits.
-You can also consult with the Strategic Philanthropy team at Brighton Jones—we are happy to do more research into your favorite causes.
+You can also consult with the philanthropy team at Brighton Jones—we are happy to do more research into your favorite causes.

 Common questions that arise include: